tiendu/tiendu.github.io/_posts/2026-04-29-spark-on-slurm-eng.md

 ping node3
 ```

-Do not continue until hostname resolution works.
+Do not continue until this works.

 Bad hostnames create boring failures later.